HappyHODLers/pyth-g4/GET_STARTED.md

 # 🎉 Congratulations!
-Your PythAI Trading Agent is Ready!
+Your HappyHODLers Agent is Ready!

 ## ✨ What You've Built